subshell/o-neko/docs/chapters/ABOUT_ONEKO.md

 images are pulled from.
 To briefly learn how to set up a reference to a docker registry please see the "Show O-Neko your Docker Registry" section in the [getting started](./GETTING_STARTED.md).

+### Helm registries

+Helm registries in O-Neko are references to the registries your Helm charts reside in.

 ### Namespaces

 Namespaces are references to namespaces in your Kubernetes cluster.
-By default all project versions will be deployed into their own namespaces with a generated name consisting of the project's name and the project version's name.
-If you want a project version to be deployed into a specific namespace you can create a namespace reference via the "Namespaces" page and select this namespace in the settings of the project version.
+You need to create at least one namespace to create and deploy a project.
+Namespaces created via O-Neko are automatically created in your Kubernetes cluster.
+The namespace names are prefixed with `on-`.

 ### Activity Log